devrosch/libjdx/doc/jdx/README.md

 ## Limitations

 * There is no special support for technique specific LDRs (e.g., ACQUISITION TIME, COUPLING CONSTANTS, or IONIZATION MODE).
 Their values are treated as strings.
 * No X value check is performed for (X++(Y..Y)) type data (relevant for for XYDATA, RADATA, and DATA TABLE LDRs).
-Instead, the ascissa values are derived exclusively from LDRs such as FIRSTX, LASTX, XFACTOR, NPOINTS or equivalent ones.
+Instead, the abscissa values are derived exclusively from LDRs such as FIRSTX, LASTX, XFACTOR, NPOINTS or equivalent ones.
-* No vendor specific extensions of the JCAMP-DX standard are supported.
+* No vendor specific extensions of the JCAMP-DX standard other than Bruker's are supported.
 * [JCAMP-CS](http://www.jcamp-dx.org/protocols/dxcs01.pdf) is not supported.

 ## Documentation